dziemba/mobymac/README.md

 Shell integration can be one of the following: `auto` (default), `bash`, `zsh`, `fish` or `manual`.

-## Reinstallation
+## Updating / Reinstallation

-Reinstalling is the same as installing!
+It's the same as installing - just run it again!

 ## Notes

-- Yes, the name *mobymac* is very confusing.
 - This will destroy all your existing docker data, be careful!
 - NFS mounts have less guarantees regarding FS consistency - in practise it should just work (tm)
 - Ports are not mapped to localhost - run `docker-machine ip` to find out the docker VM IP